marisalim/Transcriptome_pipeline/README.md

 Transcriptome_pipeline
 -
 Author: Marisa Lim

-This repository contains code for assembling transcriptome data.
-See Transcriptome_pipe_code.jpg for explanation about the scripts.

 Contact: marisalim@stonybrook.edu

+This repository contains code for assembling and analyzing transcriptome data.
+See Transcriptome_pipe _code.jpg for explanation about the scripts.

+---

 License: This code is available under a BSD 2-Clause License.